Terms that a Buyer of Business Telephone Systems Should

 Private

-serving the general public).
-Various manufacturers have different names
+the general public).
+Various manufacturers have different names for these such

 PCB